-Featured Savings Accounts
+Featured Savings Account

-If you put $10 away each week, the child would have $18,883.35.
-I also considered continuing until the child was 25 in order to spur on a down payment; if you did that at $10 a week, the account would have $25,185.81 in it.
+If you put $10 away each week, the child would have almost $13,000.
+I also considered continuing until the child was 25 in order to spur on a down payment; if you did that at $10 a week, the account would have almost $16,000 in it.

 Why do this?
-If I suddenly had $38,952.16 drop on my lap at age 25, I would have immediately had enough for a down payment on a home.
+If I suddenly had $35,000 drop on my lap at age 25, I would have immediately had enough for a down payment on a home.
 We would not have spent years in a very tiny apartment – we could have moved on to a wonderful home earlier than we did.

-Another aspect of the question is what financial support do you feel appropriate giving to your children?
-Once I turned eighteen, my parents gave me very little financial support – they assisted with textbooks the first semester or two, but after that, it was entirely up to me.
-I know other families, though, with children in their late twenties who still rely on their parents for many necessities of life.
-Doing this is in some ways actively choosing to not cut the cord.
+Another aspect of the question is: What financial support do you feel appropriate giving to your children?
+Once I turned 18, my parents gave me very little financial support – they assisted with textbooks for the first semester or two of college, but after that, it was entirely up to me.
+I’m trying to prepare my own children to become financially independent adults.

 Editorial Note: Compensation does not influence our rankings and recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.